-Representation of complex relationships and hierarchies.
-You must implement your own mechanism for representing relationships and hierarchies of data in a BE Component.
-As relationships and hierarchies of data in a BE Component.
-As described previously, DataSets are often the easiest way to achieve this effect.

-Searching and sorting of data.
+- Representation of complex relationships and hierarchies. - You must implement your own mechanism for representing relationships and hierarchies of data in a BE Component.
+As described previously, DataSets are often the easiest way to achieve this effect. - Searching and sorting of data.